-Your daily goals being achieved, being able to go the distance in all that you do, and then getting a meaningful night’s sleep are incredibly important.
-Most Americans take steps each day to boost their energy and health whether it’s through exercise, an extra cup of coffee, going for a reinvigorating walk outside, or, believe it or not, by giving their eyes a break.
-The latest concept beginning to build up steam is for people to give themselves a digital detox.
-It’s not a bad idea.
-But for many, it’s also either not an option or a desired alternative to staying connected.
+Whether it’s exercise, an extra cup of coffee, going for a reinvigorating walk outside, or, believe it or not, giving their eyes a break, each day, Americans find themselves seeking to increase productivity, energy, and health through various means.
+The latest concept beginning to build up steam on this front is the idea of doing a “digital detox.”
+It’s not a bad idea, but for many, it’s also either not an option or its positive results are less desirable than staying connected.

-Based on cited studies from Pew Research Center, Nielsen, and Oxford University, there is an ever-growing number of people all around the world who are affected by the artificial blue light emanating from their digital devices.
-Since statistics show more than 83% of Americans report using a digital device for more than two hours a day, 60.5% of those people in turn report experiencing digital eye strain.
-This was all revealed this year at CES in Las Vegas by our friends at The Vision Council.
+This research was all revealed at this year’s CES in Las Vegas by our friends at The Vision Council.
 On top of that, the American Medical Association recently issued a warning to all cities in the U.S. to stop using LED lighting because of how intense the blue light can be and disruptive it is for circadian rhythms.
-From this, Harvard then studied the issue further showing overly-lit conditions (extensive artificial lighting) can increase the risk for cancer.
+Harvard went on to study the issue further, showing that overly-lit conditions (extensive artificial lighting) can increase the risk for cancer.

 With so many new studies showing how important it is to protect your eyes, it’s no wonder those in the health and wellness communities are encouraging everyone to take more precautions.
 Given all of this information, what would stop someone from following through on this timely advice?
 It’s simple: most people who would like to disconnect, and walk away from a digital screen, are unable to do so.